fakultet Sveučilišta u Zagrebu

 We’ve participated on the conference with two oral presentations as follows:

-(2) Kovčo Vukadin, I., Valentina Kranželić, V., Martina Ferić, N., Križan H.: “ETHICAL CHALLENGES IN STUDYING FAMILIES AT RISK – EXPERIENCES FROM THE PILOT STUDY OF THE FAMRESPLAN RESEARCH PROJECT” (presentation 2).
+(2) Kovčo Vukadin, I., Valentina Kranželić, V., Martina Ferić, N., Križan H.: “ETHICAL CHALLENGES IN STUDYING FAMILIES AT RISK – EXPERIENCES FROM THE PILOT STUDY OF THE FAMRESPLAN RESEARCH PROJECT” (link to presentation 2).